MCP Integration Guide

 Discover project type: Call

-get_standard_docs({type: "web_app", features: ["auth", "payments"]})→ agent receives the full document set with priorities and rationaleGenerate stubs: Call
+get_standard_docs({type: "video_game", features: ["narrative", "cooperative_multiplayer"]})→ agent receives the full document set with priorities and rationale.Adopt personas when writing: Call

-generate_stubs({type: "web_app", features: ["auth"], project_name: "acme"})→ agent receives Markdown stubs ready to write to diskReference documentation: Each document links to its detail page at
+generate_stubs({type: "video_game", features: ["narrative"], project_name: "acme"})→ agent receives Markdown stubs ready to write to disk.Reference documentation: Each document links to its detail page at

 https://specbase.net/docs/library/<doc-id>/for deeper guidance.